evbermudez/ottodot-coding-task-full-stack/README.md

 - Implemented a problem history view that surfaces the 20 most recent sessions alongside submission outcomes for quick review.
 - Score tracking summary card keeps a live total of attempts, correct answers, and accuracy, backed by a dedicated API endpoint.
 - Operation filters let users choose addition, subtraction, multiplication, division, or mixed problems; the selection is enforced by the AI prompt and stored with each session.
+- Added an AI-powered hint system that generates strategy-focused nudges stored with each submission and surfaced in the UI/history.

 ## Additional Features (Optional)